hande-qmc/hande/documentation/manual/tests.rst

     Currently there are no QMC tests suitable for OpenMP parallelisation due to difficulties with making the scheduler behave deterministically without affecting performance of production simulations.
-    It is advised that you make sure to set the shell varialble OMP_NUM_THREADS to 1 when running the test suite - otherwise these will all be marked SKIPPED.
+    It is advised that you make sure to set the shell variable OMP_NUM_THREADS to 1 when running the test suite - otherwise these will all be marked SKIPPED.

 What if the tests fail?